 The Paris Beginnings

 That dream would largely come to fruition.
 In 1955, the young YSL took up a job as Christian Dior's assistant in the French capital.
 It wasn't long before he was put into the designer seat and given a hand at making his own pieces; after Dior died in 1957, YSL took up the reigns at his house and designed his first collection for the brand.
 An initial stunning success was followed by the house taking a financial dive under the young designer's management; at only 21, YSL was in the public spotlight, but not in a good way.
+A breakdown ensued.

 Meeting Pierre Bergé, his future partner in both life and business, marked a crucial turning point for the designer.
 Bergé, a canny entrepreneur with connections in both the art and fashion world, teamed up with the young Yves to give birth to the YSL fashion label — a coup that would prove ingenious at a time when popular culture was shifting away from the conservative 1950s and into the colourful, irreverent and experimental '60s.